kronosapiens/kronosapiens.github.io/_posts/2025-11-30-pairwise-paradigm.md

 Compared to voting methods in which items are evaluated individually, pairwise methods more naturally spread attention across items by presenting them in(pseudorandom) pairs.
 This pairwise approach builds in item discovery as a first-class construct, as even voters with strong preferences for individual projects will be asked to evaluate items for which they are unfamiliar.
-By spreading voter attention more uniformly across items, it becomes more difficult to vote strategically and more difficult for projects to gain advantage through hype or marketing.
+By spreading voter attention more uniformly, it becomes more difficult to vote strategically and more difficult for projects to gain advantage through hype or marketing.
+For this reason, pairwise methods are more robust than QF-style approaches, which often reduce to "beauty contests" among projects better able to build hype and draw limited voter attention.

 ## Continuous Funding